joel-nambala/BEQUEM/README.md

-# Bequen Archives and Records Managers
+# Bequem Archives and Records Managers

-Bequen records and archival center for record keeping.
+Bequem records and archival center for record keeping.
 This is a commercial website for a record keeping company and it was created with the following technologies

 <li>HTML</li>
 <li>CSS</li>